nh3000-org/broadcast/server/README.md

 ### Expose port 3000 to web

-Setup cloudflare to proxy nats
+Setup cloudflare to proxy broadcast web interface to internet/

 STEPS:

 login to cf to get credentials:

 ./cloudflared tunnel login